ts66395/MaSS/README.md

     $ CUDA_VISIBLE_DEVICES=0 python3 train.py

-Our experiment achieves on average about 92.8% classification accuracy on the test set of CIFAR-10.
+Our experiment achieves on average 92.8% classification accuracy on the test set of CIFAR-10.